 Hindcasting phenotypic, demographic, and distribution shifts

 We are working on two resurvey projects in Colorado to test models predicting ecological and evolutionary responses to climate change.
 First, we (with Joel Kingsolver, UNC) are using historic data on species’ traits from museum specimens (0-100ya) and performance from lab and field studies (30-50ya) to assess phenotypic shifts for Rocky Mountain Colias butterflies and their influence on responses to recent climate changes.
-Overall, we are finding that environmental variability limits evolutionary responses.Second, we (with Kingsolver and Cesar Nufio, CU Boulder) are examining shifts in traits, phenology, abundance, and performance of grasshoppers along a Rocky Mountain elevation gradient (since initial surveys and specimen collection from 1930-1960) in response to recent climate change.
+Overall, we are finding that environmental variability limits evolutionary responses.Second, we (with Kingsolver and Cesar Nufio, NSF and CU Boulder) are examining shifts in traits, phenology, abundance, and performance of grasshoppers along a Rocky Mountain elevation gradient (since initial surveys and specimen collection from 1930-1960) in response to recent climate change.
 The project aims to enable ecological forecasting in a community context.
 More details from CU Boulder.